thestk/stk/iOS/README-iOS.md

 1. Change the extension of any Objective-C files that import STK files to **.mm**.
   * E.g. **ViewController.m** —> **ViewController.mm**

+1. If you use a class that makes use of raw wave files (such as `Mandolin`), make sure you call `Stk::setRawwavePath` beforehand in your code.

 See the [iOS Demo project](..projects/demo/iOS%20Demo) for a sample usage.